metosin/compojure-api/README.md

 Compojure-api uses the [Schema](https://github.com/Prismatic/schema)-based [ring-swagger](https://github.com/metosin/ring-swagger) for managing it's data models.
 Models are presented as hererogenous Schema-maps defined by `defmodel`.

+From `0.12.0` on, both vanilla Schemas and anonymous Maps are also supported.
+Do not currently support anonymous nested data structures -> use `defmodel for those`.
+TODO.

 Two coercers are available (and automatically selected with smart destucturing): one for json and another for string-based formats (query-parameters & path-parameters).
 See [Ring-Swagger](https://github.com/metosin/ring-swagger#schema-coersion) for more details.

 ### sample schema